 There have been, on average, over 2500 new coworking spaces opening every year since 2015.
 Like every industry, there are challenges inherent in running a coworking space, and challenges that present to the users of a coworking space.
 We’ve noted first-hand some of the misconceptions on the coworking offices in London like ours.

 Understanding the negatives as well as the positives about working in a coworking office is vital for progression, success and longevity.
 That’s why we want to draw attention to the top four challenges we have come across when it comes to coworking spaces, and how we have worked to overcome them as a community.

 If you work or are thinking of working in a coworking office, below are four of the hurdles you may find yourself up against, and what you can do to address them in a professional and easy way.

 Have you ever tried to complete a task in a noisy environment?
 Whilst there are plenty of people out there who can focus in on their task and blank out any background noise, for the majority of people, noise serves as a huge distraction.
-With all the will in the world, any coworking office will face some noisy members; it is simply how we deal with them that makes or breaks a shared office space.
+With all the will in the world, any coworking office space will face some noisy members; it is simply how we deal with them that makes or breaks a shared office space.

 Brainstorming sessions, phones ringing, people chatting, Skype calls, coffee breaks, music through your neighbour’s headphones – these are all very real circumstances you may find yourself in when working from a coworking office.
 Don’t get us wrong, we understand that coworking spaces like ours require a feeling of flexibility and freedom, but we understand how frustrating it can be for those who need to focus.